siyia2/bulk-rename-plus/README.md

 Options: `-c` option stands for case set, `-ce` option stands for case set for file extensions, `-cp` option stands for case ste including parent dir(s) and `-v` or `--verbose` option stands for verbose.

-Suported case modes:
+Current suported case modes:

--`lower` for lower case, `upper` for upper case, -`fupper` for converting every first character to upper case and the rest to lower, -`reverse` for reversing existing case status, -`rspace` and `runderscore` replace spaces with underscores and vice versa.
+*`lower` for lower case, `upper` for upper case, *`fupper` for converting every first character to upper case and the rest to lower, *`reverse` for reversing existing case status, *`rspace` and `runderscore` replace spaces with underscores and vice versa.

 e.g. with -c lower: Test => test, upper: Test=> TEST, reverse: Test => tEST fupper: test => Test.